 - By land from Malaysia / Singapore

 Flying directly into Phuket is the most-common way for international visitors to get to the Similan Islands.
-The airport’s international terminal is brand new (2016) and receives dozens of flights every day from around the world.
+The airport’s international terminal was new in 2016 and receives dozens of flights every day from around the world.
 Depending on the departure pier for your Similan boat, you will need a road transfer from Phuket airport to Khao Lak or down to the pier in southern Phuket.

 Flying into Bangkok and then down to Phuket is an option, and may be a cheaper or more suitable choice for many.
-For travellers who spend a day or more in Bangkok, then referring to the section above applies to getting to Similans from Bangkok.
+For travellers who spend a day or more in Bangkok, refer to the section above.
 But for those who want to transfer immediately, then it’s important to note that some domestic flights leave from Suvarnabhumi Airport (BKK) and others from Don Mueang (DMK).
 Generally speaking the low-cost carriers fly from DMK and the larger aircraft from BKK, with the exception of Thai Smile.

 Coming in from Malaysia by land is possible but not common.
 Travellers wanting to explore this option can follow the instructions for coming from Hat Yai.